pustotnik/zenmake/README.md

 Hm, here I found some info about problems with premake: https://medium.com/@julienjorge/an-overview-of-build-systems-mostly-for-c-projects-ac9931494444.
 And I don't like it.

-## Why is it called raven?
-Why not?
-It's just name.
-Like ninja or meson.

 ## Usage
 TODO: I will add info when tool will be really ready to use.